SC2Mapster/blizzard-tutorials/docs/New_Tutorials/04_Data_Editor/060_Actors.md

 Actor logic is event based which means the actor itself can declare when its created.
 This is different from game logic (Units, Abilities, Effects, etc.) which are forward declared, e.g. an ability states which effect to execute on use.
 In that sense actor logic is reversed and unintuitive when first starting out.

-Actors do not affect gameplay as they are calculated asyncronious on the players local machine and not syncronized across the network.
-This means the state of actors cannot be compared reliable since some actors may only be created on certain graphic settings.
+Actors do not affect gameplay as they are calculated asynchronously on the player's local machine and are not synchronized across the network.
+This means the state of actors cannot be compared reliably, as some actors may only be created on certain graphic settings.

-Next to the obvious Model and Sound actors there are various different other actor types which control subsystems (e.g. SiteOperations or Event Macros) or glue other actors together (e.g. Action or Region Actors).
+In addition to the obvious Model and Sound actors, there are various other types of actors that control subsystems (e.g., Site Operations or Event Macros) or link other actors together (e.g., Action or Region actors).

 You can find the actors section of the Editor by moving to the Data Editor and navigating to + ▶︎ Edit Actor Data ▶︎ Actors, as shown below.